MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Problem Setting

 We then report the final test performance $s(c^*\mid\mathcal{D}_t)$ on a held-out test set $\mathcal{D}_t$.
 Overall, this is a combinatorial black-box optimization problem: $s(\cdot)$ can only be queried through expensive end-to-end MAS executions, while the search space grows exponentially with the number of agents.

-\textbf{Budgeted Optimization Protocol.} In practice, evaluating $s(c\mid\mathcal{D}_v)$ is costly because it requires running the multi-agent workflow on a batch of instances and aggregating metrics.
-We assume a fixed evaluation budget $T$ and frame prompt optimization as a sequential, feedback-driven process over candidate combinations $c^{(1)},\ldots,c^{(T)}$, in which validation scores inform subsequent optimization.
-The key challenge is to allocate this budget effectively: early evaluations explore diverse regions of the combinatorial space to reduce uncertainty, while later evaluations exploit promising regions to refine the best-performing combination.
-This budgeted setting underscores the need to account for shared structure among combinations and inter-agent dependencies rather than treating each combination as independent.
+\textbf{Budgeted Optimization Protocol.} In practice, evaluating $s(c\mid\mathcal{D}_v)$ is costly because it requires running the full end-to-end MAS workflow on validation instances.
+We assume a fixed budget $T$ and frame prompt optimization as a sequential, feedback-driven process over combinations $c^{(1)},\ldots,c^{(T)}$, where validation scores guide subsequent selections.
+The key challenge is budget allocation: early evaluations explore diverse regions, while later evaluations exploit promising regions to refine the best-performing combination.
+This setting motivates modeling shared structure and inter-agent dependencies, rather than treating each combination independently.